-In this paper the implementation of an AGB estimation scheme relying on height-to-biomass allometry at stand level in the context of a synergistic combination of data provided by two different Earth observation missions, namely the DLR's InSAR TanDEM-X mission [6], and the NASA's waveform Lidar GEDI mission [7] is investigated.
-GEDI samples forest structure by means of lidar waveforms in a more or less dense grid, and provides forest height measurements and a set of waveform metrics that allow to estimate AGB [7], [8].
-Complementarily, TanDEM-X provides a continuous high (spatial) resolution InSAR data set with inherent sensitivity to (vertical) forest structure.
-In the context of (1), spatially continuous forest height estimates derived from the interferometric TanDEM-X data can be used to obtain spatially continuous AGB estimates as long as ( $\alpha_0$ , $\beta_0$ ) are known.
-While the GEDI forest height and biomass measurements can be used to estimate $\beta_0$ and to define the general height-to-biomass allometry at regional or even finer scales, they may be not able to derive the faster varying $\alpha_0$ .
-The question is therefore if, and if so, how accurate the spatial variability of $\alpha_0$ can be derived (or tracked) from the TanDEM-X InSAR data.
+This article addresses the implementation of an AGB estimation scheme relying on a stand-level height-to-biomass allometry as defined in (3.1), in the context of a synergistic combination of data provided by two different Earth observation missions: the DLR's InSAR TanDEM-X mission [6] and the NASA's waveform Lidar GEDI mission [7].
+GEDI samples forest structure by means of lidar waveforms in a more or less dense grid and provides forest height measurements and a set of waveform metrics that allow to estimate AGB [7], [8].
+Complementarily, TanDEM-X provides a continuous high spatial resolution InSAR data set with inherent sensitivity to (vertical) forest structure.
+In the context of (1), spatially continuous forest height estimates derived from the interferometric TanDEM-X data can be used to obtain spatially continuous AGB estimates as long as $(\alpha_0, \beta_0)$ are known.
+While the GEDI forest height and biomass measurements can be used to estimate the allometric exponent $\beta_0$ and to define the general height-to-biomass allometry at regional or even finer scales, they may be not able to derive the faster varying allometric level $\alpha_0$ .
+The question is therefore if, and if so, how accurate the spatial variability of $\alpha_0$ can be derived (or tracked) from TanDEM-X InSAR data.

-Indeed, the partial or even complete reconstruction of the 3D radar reflectivity from InSAR or tomographic SAR data, and the derivation of a number of (more or less physical) structure indices related to the horizontal and/or vertical forest structure has been demonstrated in several studies [9]-[19].
-In [19] a (horizontal) forest structure index HS derived from InSAR TanDEM-X data has been successfully used to account for the spatial variability of the allometric level in heterogeneous forests:
+Indeed, the partial or even complete reconstruction of the 3D radar reflectivity from InSAR or tomographic SAR data and the derivation of a number of (more or less physical) structure indices related to the horizontal and/or vertical forest structure have been demonstrated in several studies [9]-[18].
+In [18], a horizontal forest structure index HS derived from InSAR TanDEM-X data has been successfully used to account for the spatial variability of the allometric level in heterogeneous forests:

-$$B = \alpha(HS) \cdot H^{\beta_0}.$$ (2)
+$$B = \alpha(HS) \cdot H^{\beta_0}. \tag{3.2}$$

 and to improve biomass estimation performance.
-There are two arguments for using HS: its close relation to the well-established Stand Density Index [20] (and thus to basal area) [17], and the fact that it can be directly derived from InSAR TanDEM-X data.
-However, the estimation of HS in [19] requires the availability of a digital terrain model (DTM).
-The lack of appropriate DTM's for most of the forested regions limits the application of (2) for biomass estimation.
+HS quantifies the height variability of the top canopy "surface."
+An increase in HS indicates a more heterogeneous canopy surface in the horizontal direction and is interpreted as a sparser forest stand.
+There are two arguments in favor of using HS: its close correlation with the well-established stand density index [19] and thus with basal area [16] and the fact that it can be derived from InSAR TanDEM-X data.
+However, the estimation of HS in [18] requires the availability of a digital terrain model (DTM).
+The lack of appropriate DTMs for most of the forested regions limits the application of (2) for biomass estimation.